aebadirad/MOSES/README.md

 For public services, you'll want a 12+ core, 32 gig ram setup.
 You should be able to serve millions of requests an hour.

 **DISK SPACE FOR ALL SETUPS: You should have least 40gigs of free HD space.
 SSD is HIGHLY recommended (major performance).**

 ---
+###OPTIONAL SOFTWARE

+A [Stanford NLP](http://stanfordnlp.github.io/CoreNLP/) server instance is optional.
+If you require high accuracy (beyond the built-in) or any sort of reliable text enrichment or entity extraction, you will need this.
+You must be running a server for MOSES to hit, instructions for doing that are [here](http://stanfordnlp.github.io/CoreNLP/corenlp-server.html).

+Make sure you modify Moses.config in the moses.sjs file.
+In the future a config file will be provided, but for now edit it there to where your endpoint for Stanford NLP is at.

+You will require Java 1.8 JDK to run this.
+It does not have to be run locally, either.
+It'll take between 2 to 6gb of ram depending on how much text you want to enrich.

+---
 ##Installation steps